-If the potential $V$ is real-analytic and satisfies the condition \eqref{potential}, then the log-gas is asymptotically distributed on a compact set $\mathscr{D}_V \subset \C$ which is called the {\it droplet} and its equilibrium density is given by $\varrho_V : = 2\Delta V \1_{\mathscr{D}_V}$ with respect to the area measure $d\A$.
-Note that this density may vanish inside the droplet and the {\it bulk} is defined by

-It is well known that the fluctuations of the eigenvalues of normal random matrices around the equilibrium configuration are described by a centered Gaussian process $\mathrm{X}$ with correlation structure:
+If the potential $V$ is real-analytic and satisfies the condition \eqref{potential}, then the log-gas lives on the compact set $\overline{\S_V} \subset \C$ which is called the {\it droplet} and the equilibrium density is given by $\varrho_V = 2\Delta V \1_{\S_V}$.
+It is also well known that the bulk fluctuations of a two dimensional log-gas around its equilibrium configuration are described by a centered Gaussian process $\mathrm{X}$ with correlation structure:

 for any (real-valued) smooth functions $f$ and $g$.
-Modulo constant functions, the RHS~of formula \eqref{H1_noise} defines an Hilbert space, denoted $ H^{1}(\C)$, with norm:
+Modulo constants, the RHS~of formula \eqref{H1_noise} defines a Hilbert space, denoted $ H^{1}(\C)$, with norm: